zencart/documentation/content/user/security/multifactor.md

 Then click the Exempt button.
 This will disable MFA for the selected user, starting with their next login.
 Only their password will be required, as usual.

 NOTE: 3rd-party logins, particularly those that are automated via external services, will require this Exemption process.
 Example: ShipStation's plugin logs into your store using its own Admin User account, but since it's automated it won't be able to use MFA.
-Simple Exempt that user for it to work.
+Simply Exempt that user for it to work.

 ## Turning off MFA for the entire site
-If after using MFA you decide you don't want to use it any more, you may either exempt individual users (see above), or turn it off for all users on the Admin > Configuration > My Store screen.
+If after using MFA you decide you don't want to use it anymore, you may either exempt individual users (described above), or turn it off for all users on the Admin > Configuration > My Store screen.